 Master of Software Development

-The programme is made up of five courses which are a combination of taught courses and a large research and development project.
+MSwDev is an intensive full-time programme made up of four courses, which are a combination of practical taught courses and a research and development project.

 Your application will be assessed and approved by the Head of the School.

-Before you enrol at Victoria you must meet University Entrance requirements.
+Before you enrol at Victoria University of Wellington you must meet University Entrance requirements.
 Check that you’re eligible to apply by meeting one of the admission types then follow the steps to apply before applying online.

-If you’re a returning or transferring student, contact the faculty student and academic services office, for help with degree planning and for information on admission requirements and transfer credit from other institutions.
+If you are a returning or transferring student, contact the faculty student and academic services office, for help with degree planning and for information on admission requirements and transfer credit from other institutions.